lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 that instead of re-ordering elements as they're processed, it will discard previous numbers that do not follow the monotonic condition before appending a new number.
-It is often used to reduce a quadratic time algorithm to a linear one by maintaining a kind of short term memory of the most recently processed larger or smaller value.
+It is often used to reduce a quadratic time algorithm to a linear one by maintaining a kind of short-term memory of the most recently processed larger or smaller value.

 For example, a monotonic increasing stack can be used to find the index distance of the next smaller number given an unordered list of numbers.
-Instead of searching for the next smallest number for every number in an inner for loop, resulting in an $\mathcal{O}(n^2)$ runtime, we only need to check the top of the stack of indicies of previously visited numbers, giving us a $\mathcal{O}(n)$ runtime.
+Instead of searching for the next smallest number for every number with a nested for loop, resulting in an $\mathcal{O}(n^2)$ runtime, we only need to check the top of the stack of indicies of previously visited numbers, giving us a $\mathcal{O}(n)$ runtime.
 In an monotonic increasing stack, we append values and pop from the right.

-A geometric variant of the question asks how about the area that exists in the spaces bounded above from a given elevation map or histogram.
+A geometric variant of the question asks about the area that exists in the spaces bounded above from a given elevation map or histogram.
 We can use increasing stacks but need to keep track of lower bounds and may need to record a cumulative or max value across the entire sequence.

 In some application we might also need to remove elements from the front